 2. Encourage Self-Awareness

-Sometimes when toddlers are feeling anxious they don’t realize they are even sucking their thumb or reaching for their bink.
-Before you lose your temper, just simply ask your baby if they even know they are sucking on their pacifier or their thumb.
+Sometimes when toddlers are feeling anxious they don’t realize they are sucking their thumb or reaching for their bink.
+Before you lose your temper, simply ask your baby if they even know they are sucking on their pacifier or their thumb.
 As soon as they learn this behavior is not appreciated, they will start relying on it less and less.

 3. Praise Your Child